shadergz/hacking-tools/Readme.md

 # hackingTools

-A simple collection of tools implemented in 2 days used for information gathering reverse ;engineering; attack
+A simple collection of tools implemented in 2 days used for information gathering; reverse engineering; attack

 [I created this project after the xpsecsecurity post](https://www.instagram.com/xpsecsecurity)